-- This tab requests the data for the EDU measures. - Cells C2, C3, E2, and E3 will auto-populate with the performance year, start, and end date, and specification type (administrative, hybrid, Electronic Clinical Data Systems [ECDS]), if applicable. - Column B and Column C request the insurer name and line of business. - Column E, EDU Observed to Expected Ratio, requests input of the observed-toexpected ratio. - Column G-Column N request data for age and sex stratifications for a single insurer: - Column I, Observed ED Visits, requests the number of observed ED visits within each age and sex type and a total.
+- This tab requests the data for the EDU measures. - Cells C2, C3, E2, and F3 will auto-populate with the performance year, start, and end date, and specification type (Administrative, Hybrid, or ECDS), if applicable. - Column B and Column C request the insurer name and LOB. - Column E, EDU O/E Ratio, requests input of the O/E ratio. - Column G-Column N request data for age and sex stratifications for a single insurer: - Column I, Observed ED Visits, requests the number of observed ED visits within each age and sex type and a total. - Column J, Observed ED Visits/1,000 Members, requests the number of observed ED visits divided by the number of non-outlier members in the eligible population,

-- Column J, Observed ED Visits/1,000 Members, requests the number of observed ED visits divided by the number of non-outlier members in the eligible population, multiplied by 1,000 within each age and sex type and a total.
-Calculated by IDSS. - Column K, Expected ED Visits, requests the number of expected ED visits within each age and sex type and a total. - Column L, Expected ED Visits/1,000 Members, the number of expected ED visits divided by the number of non-outlier members in the eligible population, multiplied by 1,000 within each age and sex type and a total.
-Calculated by IDSS. - Column M, Variance, requests the variance (from Risk Adjustment Weighting and Calculation of Expected Events, PUCV, step 6) within each age and sex type and a total. - Column N, O/E Ratio, requests the observed-to-expected ratio for each age and sex type and a total. - Column P-Column W, request data for race and ethnicity stratifications. - Column R, Observed ED Visits, requests the number of observed ED visits within each race or ethnicity type, and a total. - Column S, Observed ED Visits/1,000 Members, requests the number of observed ED visits divided by the number of non-outlier members in the eligible population, multiplied by 1,000 within each race or ethnicity type, and a total. - Column T, Expected ED Visits, requests the number of expected ED visits within each race or ethnicity type, and a total. - Column U, Expected ED Visits/1,000 Members, the number of expected ED visits divided by the number of non-outlier members in the eligible population, multiplied by 1,000 within each race or ethnicity type, and a total. - Column V, Variance, requests the variance (from Risk Adjustment Weighting and Calculation of Expected Events, PUCV, step 6) within each race or ethnicity type, and a total. - Column W, O/E Ratio, requests the observed-to-expected ratio for each race or ethnicity type, and a total. - Column Y-Column AT provide an area to input all the above EDU data for a second insurer.
-If more than two insurers need to be submitted, please copy and paste these columns and enter in the additional insurers information.
+- multiplied by 1,000 within each age and sex type and a total.
+Calculated by Interactive Data Submission System (IDSS). - Column K, Expected ED Visits, requests the number of expected ED visits within each age and sex type and a total. - Column L, Expected ED Visits/1,000 Members, the number of expected ED visits divided by the number of non-outlier members in the eligible population, multiplied by 1,000 within each age and sex type and a total.
+Calculated by IDSS. - Column M, Variance, requests the variance (from Risk Adjustment Weighting and Calculation of Expected Events, Predicted Unconditional Count of Visits [PUCV], and step 6) within each age and sex type and a total. - Column N, O/E Ratio, requests the O/E ratio for each age and sex type and a total. - Column P-Column W request data for race and ethnicity stratifications. - Column R, Observed ED Visits, requests the number of observed ED visits within each race or ethnicity type, and a total. - Column S, Observed ED Visits/1,000 Members, requests the number of observed ED visits divided by the number of non-outlier members in the eligible population, multiplied by 1,000 within each race or ethnicity type, and a total. - Column T, Expected ED Visits, requests the number of expected ED visits within each race or ethnicity type, and a total. - Column U, Expected ED Visits/1,000 Members, the number of expected ED visits divided by the number of non-outlier members in the eligible population, multiplied by 1,000 within each race or ethnicity type, and a total. - Column V, Variance, requests the variance (from Risk Adjustment Weighting and Calculation of Expected Events, PUCV, step 6) within each race or ethnicity type, and a total. - Column W, O/E Ratio, requests the O/E ratio for each race or ethnicity type, and a total. - Column Y-Column AT provide an area to input all the above EDU data for a second insurer.
+If more than two insurers need to be submitted, please copy and paste these columns and enter in the additional insurers' information.